mheilner/MartinAndrewWebsite/README.md

 JS DOM
 https://codepen.io/mheilner/pen/gOdgrBx
 This was a fun assignment because this really started to show how you can use JS for HTML and CSS.
 Hopefully, we can do more.
+JS Promises
+This is one of the more confusing things that we have learned.
+I hope we can learn a bit more of the specifics of making this useful.
+I think the cool thing is the race function that pits multiple promises against eachother.